 The first thing we need to do is set up the n-gram analysis script.
 I unfortunately cannot take credit for the creation of the script, that credit goes to the great team over at Brainlabs.
 It is important to note that you do not need any programming experience to run this n-gram script!

 All you need is some copy and paste skills.
-Head on over to this post and grab the script.
+You can grab the script here.

 Pasting the Script

 The first step we need to do is take the code above and paste it into the script section of our Google Ads account.

 So go to tools & settings and under bulk actions choose the scripts option.

 Next we need to click on the big plus sign, copy and paste the script into the script area and replace what is there, and then give it a name like “n-gram analysis.”

 Modifying the Script

 In order to run the n-gram script, we will need to make a few small changes to some variables.
 This may sound daunting, but it isn’t.
 There are really only 2 changes that we need to make to get our script to run.

 The first thing we want to do is change the start date and the end date for our data analysis.
 The script does not have a default time frame, so you will need to input your own.